Kadu language: Verbs

 Kadu verbs may be reduplicated using the same morpheme or may take attendant words to express the repeated or frequent actions.

 V-V constructions function as resultative, directional, evaluative, explanatory, or manner.

 Adverbs

 The adverbs are also "simple" or "complex" like nouns and verbs.

 One thing to point up is that the complex adverbs are derived from verbs or nominals by the processes of reduplication or semi-reduplication.

 Numerals

-Most of the native numerals in Kadu are lost.
+Kadu has retained native numerals for only the numerals one, two, three, and four.
+Other numerals have been supplanted by Tai Laing and Burmese numerals.

 Numerals are always attached to classifiers, although classifiers do not occur with multiples of ten.

 As for ordinal numbers, Burmese ordinal numbers are used because the original ordinal numbers are already lost.

 Pronouns

 Quantifiers

 Quantifiers follow the head noun they quantify.

 Particles

 There are nominal relational markers, verbal particles, clausal particles, utterance final particles, and speaker attitude particles.

 Interrogatives

 Yes/no interrogatives

 Yes/no questions are formed by simply adding either of the two interrogative particles "la" and "ka" at the end of the phrase.